 Submit an application for cost-free LAP training and technical assistance!

-If your community is interested in implementing the LAP, please download the appropriate application below.
+If your agency or community is interested in receiving training and implementing the LAP, please download and submit the End Abuse LAP Application.

 Contact End Domestic Abuse Wisconsin’s Homicide Prevention Program Director Sara Krall with questions: firstname.lastname@example.org.

 GRACE: Growing Resilience Among the Circle of Empowerment

 End Abuse recently launched a free, virtual support group to provide a safe, non-judgmental space for WI adults to be with others who’ve experienced the loss of a loved one due to domestic violence homicide.
 It meets the 2nd Thursday of each month from 7pm – 8:30pm, and follows a peer-to-peer support rather than therapeutic/clinical approach.
 Learn more and register here.

 While law enforcement are important partners in responding to and intervening in dangerous domestic violence situations, we know that for many survivors calling law enforcement is not considered a viable solution.
 A perpetual barrier and challenge we know survivors face is the difficulty of achieving long-term economic stability, an aspect of which includes access to safe, affordable housing.
 Another facet of our homicide prevention work involves developing and enhancing relationships between domestic violence programs and housing and homelessness service providers in partnership with the Wisconsin Balance of State Continuum of Care.